igomezv/Reconstructing-RC-with-ANN/README.md

 # Reconstructing Rotation Curves with Neural Networks

 This repository presents a novel approach to reconstructing galaxy rotation curves using neural networks, specifically leveraging the capabilities of Genetic Algorithms for parameter optimization.
-Our methodology employs the DEAP library with our [NNOGADA framework](https://github.com/igomezv/Nnogada) for efficient and effective tuning of neural network parameters.
+Our methodology employs the DEAP library with our [NNOGADA framework](https://github.com/igomezv/Nnogada) for efficient and effective tuning of neural network hyperparameters.

 ## Overview